bhargavi-codes/person-details-app/README.md

 # person-details-app (PERSON DETAILS MANAGEMENT APPLICATION)
 This project is a simple PHP-based application that allows users to manage personal details of multiple individuals.
-It provides functionality to1.Input details through a user-friendly form.2.Store the data in a MySQL database.
+It provides functionality as:
+1.Input details through a user-friendly form.
+2.Store the data in a MySQL database.
 3.View the stored data in a structured and styled table.

    FEATURES
 Add Multiple Persons: Users can input details such as: Name,Date of Birth,Address,Phone Number